ui5-community/wdi5/docs/configuration.md

 Ignore list in form of regex.
 Those will be used to ignore certain XHR/Fetch call from beeing waited for by the OPA5 Waiters.
 This can be used in combination with longpolling requests to continusly update your app.

-!> Be carefull adding to many requests or to general regex here as this might make the tests more instable by advancing in the test before you expect it.
+!> Be careful not to add too many URLs here as this might make the tests unreliable

 ## `package.json`